Electricity sector in Japan: Other renewables

 One result of the Fukushima Daiichi nuclear disaster could be renewed public support for the commercialization of renewable energy technologies.
+The Japanese government announced in May 2011 a goal of producing 20% of the nation's electricity from renewable sources, including solar, wind, and biomass, by the early 2020s.
 In August 2011, the Japanese Government passed a bill to subsidize electricity from renewable energy sources.
 The legislation will become effective on 1 July 2012, and require utilities to buy electricity generated by renewable sources including solar power, wind power and geothermal energy at above-market rates.